centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/hosts-discovery.md

     ![image](../../assets/monitoring/discovery/host-discovery-wizard-step-6-minute.png)

-Click on **FINISH** to add and execute or schedule the discovery job.
+Click on **FINISH** to create the discovery job and to execute or schedule it.
 The job appears in the list of discovery jobs.
 See section [Analyze the results of a discovery job](#analyze-the-results-of-a-discovery-job).

 ## Manage discovery jobs